 - English skills: this section includes verbal analogies, synonyms, vocabulary and spelling

 - Health Science knowledge: this section includes college-level anatomy and physiology, basic biology, cell biology, basic physics, etc.

 - Mathematics: section includes arithmetic functions, basic college algebra, fractions, decimals, percentages, averages, exponential functions, logarithmic functions, metric system, basic geometry, areas, perimeter, similar triangles, etc.

 - Essay writing: Student is required to write essay on an assigned topic.
 Essay will not count towards entrance exam score but will be evaluated during first interview.

-A maximum of 15 candidates from the first round of interviews will be invited back to a second round of interviews with the program director and clinical supervisor of the School of Radiation Therapy.
-The second set of interviews is tentatively scheduled for April 28th, 2017.
+A maximum of 20 candidates from the first round of interviews will be invited back to a second round of interviews with the program director and two clinical coordinators of the School of Radiation Therapy.
+The second set of interviews is tentatively scheduled for April 21, 2024.

 Applicants will be selected for admission based on admission examination score, interviews with admission committee and Program Director, and a review of official school transcripts, application, and personal statement.

-Applications for admission are accepted from mid-September through February 1 of each year.
+Applications for admission are accepted from mid-October through February 1 of each year.
+All the references MUST be in no later than Feb.
+8th.
 Applicants may take the entrance exam offered only once per year.
-The entrance examination is administered in March of each year.
+The entrance examination is administered in February or March of each year.

-In addition to selecting the members of the new class, the admission committee will select two alternates.
-Should any candidate offered a seat in the next year’s class decline such offer, the first alternate may be offered a place, at the discretion of program director.
-Candidates designated as alternates will have to go through the admission process the following year if they are not offered a seat on the year they were designated alternates.
+In addition to selecting the members of the new class, the admission committee has the option of selecting one or two alternates if there are applicants that they would have liked to include but there was no space for them to be admitted.
+If any candidate who was offered a seat in the next year’s class declines such offer, the first alternate may be offered a place, at the discretion of program director.
+Candidates designated as alternates will have to go through the admission process the following year if they are not offered a seat on the year, they were designated alternates.